 Simon Callow is an English actor and director who has written about Orson Welles, Charles Dickens, Charles Laughton, and Oscar Wilde.
-His latest book is Being Wagner: The Story of the Most Provocative Composer Who Ever Lived.
-(June 2019)
+His latest book, with Derry Moore, is London’s Great Theatres.
+(September 2020)

 Everything in Its Place: First Loves and Last Tales

 by Oliver Sacks

 Oliver Sacks found it impossible to work in the abstract; only when he went to work in a hospital as a neurologist, interacting with patients, did he begin to fulfill his potential.
 His natural shyness disappeared in the face of the problem to be solved—the human problem, the difficulty or the damage inflicted on the individual by his or her condition.
 But he was equally fascinated by the brain itself.
 By involving the patient as much as possible in his own insatiable inquisitiveness about its extraordinary ways, he took some of the doom, the curse, out of the condition.

 The Luck of Friendship: The Letters of Tennessee Williams and James Laughlin

 edited by Peggy L. Fox and Thomas Keith

 The Luck of Friendship: The Letters of Tennessee Williams and James Laughlin (“Four Decades of One of the Most Unlikely Friendships in American Literature,” as Peggy L. Fox’s introduction splendidly puts it) is a most welcome addition, not simply because Williams was a world-class correspondent, but because it reveals an aspect of him that is rarely examined: his life as a working writer.
 Moreover, his epistolary partner, the publisher James Laughlin, was, in his very different way, also a titan—an unusually quiet one, to be sure, but unquestionably one of the central figures of American letters of the last century.